The Miyaoka-Yau inequality and uniformisation of canonical models

 The following example illustrates three points: \begin{enumerate} \item The fundamental group of singular ball quotients might be trivial. \item Kobayashi-hyperbolicity in general will not extend over klt singularities. \item The resolution of a klt singular ball quotient $X$ might have a geometry that is very different from $X$. \end{enumerate}

-Keum found a two-dimensional ball quotient $Y$ together with an order $7$ automorphism $g$ that acts with isolated fixed points on $Y$ such that the minimal resolution $π: \wtilde X → X$ of the quotient $X = Y/\langle g \rangle$ is simply-connected, of Kodaira dimension one, and admits an elliptic fibration $η: \wtilde X → C$, see \cite[Thm.~1.1(2) and Prop.~2.4]{MR2443971} and \cite{MR2239523}.
+Keum found a two-dimensional ball quotient $Y$ together with an order $7$ automorphism $g$ that acts with isolated fixed points on $Y$ such that the minimal resolution $π: \wtilde X → X$ of the quotient $X = Y/\langle g \rangle$ is simply connected, of Kodaira dimension one, and admits an elliptic fibration $η: \wtilde X → C$, see \cite[Thm.~1.1(2) and Prop.~2.4]{MR2443971} and \cite{MR2239523}.
 The general fibre $F$ of $η$ is an elliptic curve.
 Composing the universal covering map $f: ℂ → F$ with $π$ yields a non-constant (not locally liftable) holomorphic map from $ℂ$ to $X^{an}$, which is therefore not Kobayashi-hyperbolic.
 On the other hand, note that the smooth locus $X_{\reg}^{an}$ is hyperbolic by the proof of Corollary~\ref{cor:smoothparthyperbolic}.
-As $\wtilde X$ is simply-connected and as the singularities of $X$ are klt, $X$ itself is also simply-connected, while its smooth locus has infinite fundamental group.
+As $\wtilde X$ is simply connected and as the singularities of $X$ are klt, $X$ itself is also simply connected, while its smooth locus has infinite fundamental group.
 Note that the singularities of $X$ are worse than canonical, as the resolution $\wtilde X$ is not of general type.
 Hence, $X$ is certainly not the minimal model of any smooth projective variety of general type.